-Underway and not fishing must display: Rule 23 • Sidelights (green starboard/red port) 112.5° arc of visibility • All-round mast light (white) or optional masthead and stern lights Option 1 with combined sidelights Option 2 with all-round on top of cabin Option 3 with all-round white light with separate sidelights

-Engaged in fishing that restricts maneuverability: Rule 26

-- Sidelights and stern lights as appropriate. - Trawling: two all-round lights (360°) in a vertical line (typically 1m apart) green over white. - All other types of fishing that restricts maneuverability: two all-round lights in a vertical line (1m apart) red over white.
+LESS THAN 12m (39.4 FT) Underway and not fishing must display: Rule 23 Sidelights (green starboard/red port) 112.5° arc of visibility All-round mast light (white) or optional masthead and stern lights a a a a a a a a a a a a a a a a a a a Option 1 with combined sidelights Option 2 with all-round on top of cabin and a start of the Option 3 with all-round white light with separate sidelights Option 4 with a masthead light, stern light and sidelights (sidelights may be combined) Engaged in fishing that restricts m Sidelights and stern lights as appropriate.
+Trawling: two all-round lights (360°) in a vertical line (typically 1m apart) green over white.
+All other types of fishing that restricts maneuverability: two all-round lights in a vertical line (1m apart) red over white.
+A A A A A A A A A A A A A A A A A A A Vessel <12m fishing With stern light